vismaywalde/vismaywalde/README.md

 <!--/* # :wave: Hey There !!
 I'm <a href = "">**Vismay Walde**</a>*/-->
 - 🔭 I am currently a third year MnC undergraduate at IIT Ropar.
-- 🌱: I am interested in fields like Software Development and Data Science.
+- 🌱: I am interested in fields like Software Development, Data Analytics and Data Science.
-- 💻: I am proficient in C, C++, HTML, CSS, JavaScript, Node.js and Express.js.
+- 💻: I am proficient in SQL, Python, Pytourch,Data Analytics and AI/ML.
 - 🌐: Portfolio Website: https://vismays-portfolio.netlify.app/
 - ✨: Looking forward to collaborating on some amazing projects
 - 🤝: Let's get in touch